Interview with Operational Staff Exercise Super Gaurda Shield 2023 participant

-Lt CMDR Joko - Tentara Nasional Indonesia, speaks about his experience during the Super Guarda Shield 2023 Operational Planning Staff Exercise.
+Capt.
+Steph Costa - Australian Army speaks about her experience during the Super Guarda Shield 2023 Operational Planning Staff Exercise.

 #SuperGarudaShield 2023 is an annual exercise that has significantly grown in scope and size since 2009. #SGS2023 is the second consecutive time this exercise has grown into a combined and #Joint event, highlighting the 7 participating and 12 observing nations’ commitment to #partnership and a #FreeandOpenIndoPacific.